6 minutes read

 How working with canvases is different

-After having discussed the context and preconditions of working with slide decks, let’s have a look on how working with canvases is different and how those differences affect several dimensions of strategy or management projects.
+Let’s have a look on how working with canvases is different and how those differences affect several dimensions of management projects.

 Canvases provide open, yet structured spaces for solution development

 Canvases, if well designed, translate key elements of a management question into a framework without predetermining the answer to that question.
-For example, Osterwalder's Business Model Canvas lays out the key components that make up a business model – in classical form – without forcing an answer to the question how the actual business model should look like in a particular business challenge.
-Our own Leadership Development Canvas translates key leadership research into a model that allows aspiring leaders and the people who support them to ideate development initiatives and reflect on the interdependencies between the relevant components such as organizational platforms or personal networks.
-We leave out the criteria for building and assessing canvases for a separate blog post, but a thorough reflection of key research in the respective area is in our opinion one minimum requirement to provide effective open guidelines.
+For example, Osterwalder's Business Model Canvas lays out the key components that make up a business model without forcing an answer to the question of what the actual business model should look like in a particular business challenge.
+Our own Leadership Development Canvas translates key leadership research into a model that allows aspiring leaders and the people who support them to ideate development initiatives and reflect on the interdependencies between the relevant components, such as organizational platforms or personal networks.
+We’ll leave the criteria for building and assessing canvases for a separate blog post, but we believe that a thorough reflection of key research in the respective area is one minimum requirement to providing effective open guidelines.

 Canvas sessions facilitate learning through action.
-Working with a canvas, you are not simply confronted with a framework.
-To the contrary, you are generally invited to collaborate and to test and develop your own and other’s thinking on a given topic.
-Through small changes, failures, insights, through raising and answering questions quickly, and through developing and shifting, adding and removing thoughts you gain a higher engagement and competence development with the topic at hand.
+Working with a canvas, you’re not simply confronted with a framework.
+On the contrary, you’re generally invited to collaborate and to test and develop your own and other’s thinking on a given topic.
+Through small insights, iterations and changes, this allows for a steeper learning curve.
+Raising and answering questions quickly empowers collaboration and leads to learning from each other in the canvas session.
+And through developing, adding and removing thoughts you gain a higher engagement with the task at hand.

 The power of responsive work processes

 Canvases allow for a different kind of process in working on management challenges.
-By combining a preconceived structure with blank space to add, develop and change content they enable fast iterations.
-This is the case during a given canvas exercise, for example by adding or removing sticky notes on an element, as well as between work sessions.
+They enable fast iterations by combining a preconceived structure with blank space to add, develop and change content.
+This can happen during a given canvas exercise, for example by adding or removing sticky notes on an element of the canvas, as well as between work sessions.
 It’s easier to cast off a canvas draft then it is to say goodbye to an elaborate PowerPoint presentation you spent half a night preparing.
-Canvases also make it easier to contribute and to interact on the spot, in large part because they don’t prescribe a sequence in which to move forward.
-Working with canvases is thus more inclusive, more activating and more empowering compared to passively consuming a slide-based presentation with fewer possibilities to debate and elaborate on the spot.
+Canvases also make it easier to contribute to and interact with on the spot, in large part because they don’t prescribe a sequence in which to move forward.
+Working with canvases is thus more inclusive, more activating and more empowering as compared to passively consuming a slide-based presentation with fewer possibilities to debate and elaborate on the spot.

 Developing a business designer’s mindset

-As a result of those features, a canvas-based working approach supports a business design attitude in contrast to a purely analytical attitude.
-One key difference of such a design mind and skillset is that the outcome is much more open (while being confined and, on a fundamental level, pre-structured by the scope and form of the canvas).
-You don’t engage in canvas work to find the one right answer – you rather enter a process of ongoing management innovation.
-Last but not least, canvases bring an element of playfulness to management thinking that the software-based editing work of slide production will hardly ever be able to provide (not to speak of the level of technical and aesthetic skills that are needed to produce beautiful slides).
+As a result of these features, a canvas-based working approach supports a business design rather than a purely analytical attitude.
+One key difference of such a design mind-set and skill set is that the outcome is much more open (while being confined and, on a fundamental level, pre-structured by the scope and form of the canvas).
+You don’t engage in canvas work to find the one right answer –rather you enter a process of ongoing management innovation.
+Last, but not least, canvases bring an element of playfulness to management thinking that the software-based editing work of slide production can’t really provide (not to mention the level of technical and aesthetic skills that are needed to produce beautiful slides).

 At Management Kits we strongly believe in the power of canvases to boost action-learning and to develop business design capabilities.
+Canvases will probably not replace the use of slides, but they certainly enrich the practices of strategy development and management work (so hopefully the slight exaggeration in our title can be forgiven!).
 Discover our canvas-based Kits on organization structure, leadership development, and high-performing teams.